USS Aspro (SS-309): Sixth war patrol, November 1944 – February 1945

 Aspro departed Pearl Harbor on 21 November and headed for Saipan.
 On 28 November, her No. 1 main generator threw a banding wire off the rotor, necessitating a replacement of the armature.
 Such repairs required her return to Pearl Harbor.

 After a week's work there, Aspro got underway on 13 December for her sixth war patrol.
 She was assigned lifeguard duties west of Taiwan to support carrier strikes for the week of 3 January 1945.
-While on her station, she attacked the amphibious assault ship Shintsu Maru.
+While on her station, she attacked the amphibious assault ship Shinshu Maru.
 Two torpedoes hit and sank this target.

 Her only other torpedo attack during the patrol occurred on 6 January, when she fired on two small freighters but missed.
 Her most important accomplishment of the patrol – which ended at Pearl Harbor on 11 February 1945 – was her rescue of four downed American aviators.

 She was under the command of James H. Ashley, Jr. (class of 1934, USNA) who received the Navy Cross for this mission.

 Seventh war patrol, June – August 1945

 Following this patrol, Aspro left Hawaii bound for the California coast.
 She entered Hunter's Point Naval Shipyard on 20 February and spent the next three months undergoing overhaul.
 This work ended on 31 May, and she sailed for Pearl Harbor to resume her combat duties.

 Her seventh and final patrol began on 25 June and covered waters south of the Japanese home islands.
 On 8 July, she was assigned lifeguard duties in support of planes that had taken off from Iwo Jima for strikes on military targets in Japan.
 Beginning 20 July, she shifted position to cover carrier-based strikes against southeastern Honshū.
 Five days later, the submarine attacked and claimed to have sunk a Japanese tug with her final torpedo spread of the war.

 On 3 August, she carried out a daring rescue of a downed aviator.
 Aspro entered Sagami Wan and came within five to six miles of the Japanese mainland to retrieve the pilot.
 Despite repeated Japanese air attacks, she succeeded in saving the American.
-Henry "Hank" Freeman USN (1922-2014) jumped into the waters after shooting down one of the Japanese bombers attacking the "Aspro" realizing the submarine was in the process of submerging during Japanese bomber attacks.
+Henry "Hank" Freeman USN (1922–2014) jumped into the waters after shooting down one of the Japanese bombers attacking the "Aspro" realizing the submarine was in the process of submerging during Japanese bomber attacks.
 After 2 hours she surfaced and picked up the wounded pilot and seaman.
 For his "Conspicuous Gallantry" Freeman was awarded a Silver Star and a Purple Heart for wounds he received.

 Her patrol ended on 13 August, when she moored at Midway to commence a refit.
 It was here that Aspro received word of the Japanese capitulation which ended the war.
 On 1 September Aspro departed Midway, bound for the California coast.
 She arrived at San Francisco on 11 September for preservation work prior to being placed out of commission on 30 January 1946 and entering the Pacific Reserve Fleet in the Mare Island berthing area.